 If you notice any misconfiguration in MX records – you should contact recipients server support with a request to solve the issue.
-Note that this error is on recipient’s side, not yours !
+Note that this error is on the recipient’s side, not yours!

 Recipients mail server misconfiguration

-The majority of mail server are tuned with security measures and custom security solutions.
+The majority of the mail servers are tuned with security measures and custom security solutions.
 Such security configurations like firewall and spam filters are usually used to block undesirable emails from reaching the server and spam filtering.

-First of all you need to understand whether recipient’s firewall is blocking your server or not:
+First of all, you need to understand whether the recipient’s firewall is blocking your server or not:

 telnet recipientdomain.com 25

-If firewall or spam filter are bouncing your email – verify the recipients filters and blacklists.
+If a firewall or spam filters are bouncing your email – verify the recipient’s filters and blacklists.